-Participation in one face-to-face Cross-Cultural Awareness Seminar (4 hrs, no credit) prior to participating in a cross-cultural experience; and Approved travel (e.g., cross-cultural semester abroad, 2 week mission trip); and A ten page paper reflecting on the cross-cultural experience; or Students who have lived overseas for at least 1 year.
+Participation in one face-to-face Cross-Cultural Awareness Seminar (4 hrs, no credit) prior to participating in a cross-cultural experience; and Approved travel (e.g., cross-cultural semester abroad, 2 week mission trip); and A ten page paper reflecting on the cross-cultural experience; or Students who have lived overseas after the age of seven for at least 1 year.
 Tier II Experiences:

 Participation in one face-to-face Cross-Cultural Awareness Seminar (4 hrs, no credit) prior to participating in a cross cultural experience; and

 Approved travel (e.g., United States, Canada); and

 A five page paper reflecting on the cross-cultural experience; or

 Participation in one on-line Cross Cultural Awareness Seminar; and

-One of the following approved courses (which includes 10-15 contact hours and a 5 page paper):
+Any of the following approved courses (which includes 10-15 contact hours and a 5 page paper):

+'''

+BSNS4600.
+Global Business Strategies (3)

+CRIM4450.
+Culture and Criminal Justice (3)

+EDUC2250.
+Cultural Diversity in Education (2)

 EDUC3310.
 Teaching the Bilingual/Bicultural Child (1)

 EDUC3410.
 Content Literacy in Secondary Classrooms (3)

 FREN1020.
 Elementary French (4)

 FREN2010.
 Intermediate French (4)

 FREN2020.
 Intermediate French (4)

 FREN3010.
 Advanced Conversational French (3)

 NURS2000.
 Health Assessment and the Promotion of Family Health (5)

 NURS3020.
 Family Mental Health (3)

 NURS4010.
 The Family Within the Community (4)

 PRTH3750.
 Compassionate Ministries (2)

 SOGY3180.
-Race, Class and Ethnicity (3)
+Race, Class and Gender (3)

 SPAN1020.
 Elementary Spanish (4)

 SPAN2010.
 Intermediate Spanish (4)

 SPAN2020.
 Intermediate Spanish (4)

 SPAN3010.
 Advanced Conversation and Composition (3)

+'''

 Tier III Experiences: